foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_kernels/div_permute.rst

  - ``in`` and ``out`` tensors must not point to overlapped memory regions.

- - ``mem_stride`` of the innermost dimension must be equal to 1 for all the tensors.

  - Only first N (equal to ``rank`` of ``in`` tensor) values in permutation order array are considered by kernel.
 All of them must be unique, non-negative and less than the ``rank`` of the ``in`` tensor.

-Ensure that you satisfy the platform-specific conditions in addition to to those listed above (see the :ref:`platform_spec_chptr` chapter).
+Ensure that you satisfy the platform-specific conditions in addition to those listed above (see the :ref:`platform_spec_chptr` chapter).

 Result